 Knowing what you like is a peculiar challenge.
 On one hand, the problem seems moot - you know what you like, because you like it.
 That simple.
-But as anyone who’s ever tested this theory knows, the situation may be more complex.
+But as anyone who’s ever tested this theory knows, it's more complex.
 When it comes to art, not only do we face boundless options, but making sense of your artistic intuition can feel akin to self-discovery.
-To ease the process, we’ve devised some practical hints for figuring out what art you like.
+So, to help ease this process, we’ve devised some practical hints for figuring out what art you like.

 Begin with some questions

-The world is filled with art - a lot of art.
-From gallery walls, to websites, through to auction houses... knowing where to start may feel overwhelming.
-One way to handle this, is to set a scope.
+The world is filled with art – a lot of art.
+From gallery walls to websites and auction houses, knowing where to start can feel overwhelming.
+One way to combat this, is to set a scope.

-Ask yourself questions like - what do I want this work of art for?
+Ask yourself questions like: what do I want this work of art for?
 How much am I willing to spend?
-Do I like bright colours, abstract shapes or moody self-portraits?
-And do I gravitate towards new or old things?
+I am drawn generally towards bright colours, abstract shapes or moody self-portraits?
+Do I gravitate towards new or old things?
 While you won’t know all the answers, setting a rough criteria will help steer you in the right direction.

 Plot the course

-The art world relishes more than pictures - it celebrates stories.
-While you don’t need an art history degree to collect art, engaging with the stories behind movements and artworks can help develop your sense of taste.
+The art world relishes more than pictures; it celebrates stories.
+While you don’t need an art history degree to collect art, engaging with the stories behind movements, artists and specific works can help develop your sense of taste.

 Once you’ve set a scope and done some investigating, all that’s left is to look.
 This is where your intuition kicks in.
-Browse online, go to galleries, talk and ask questions - but don’t let yourself be steered by others.
-Developing your taste is after all, inevitably personal.
-If you find yourself out of love with a work after buying it, you can always resell it.
+Browse online, go to galleries, talk, ask questions and don’t let yourself be swamped by other's opinions.
+Developing a sense of taste is after all, uniquely personal.
+And if you find yourself out of love with a work after buying it, you can always resell it.
 Tastes evolve - that’s part of pleasure.